erolrecep/image_processing_workshop/README.md

     $ pip install -r requirements.txt
 ```

-Once you have virtual environment is accessible,
+Once you have virtual environment accessible,

 ```shell
     (workshop) $ jupyter notebook
 ```

-You can start a Jupyter notebook session.
+you can start a Jupyter notebook session.

 ## Topics to Discuss